2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Switzerland has comparative advantage over Ukraine.
-Similarly, the more yellow a dot/product is, the more Ukraine has comparative advantage over Switzerland.
+This visualization shows the product space at the HS4 level with the flags of Switzerland and Ukraine.
+This means that a dot/product with the flag of Switzerland indicates it has a comparative advantage over Ukraine.
+Similarly, a dot/product with the flag of Ukraine indicates it has a comparative advantage over Switzerland.

 Have questions, comments, or concerns?